Preventing Mental Exhaustion

 It is the result of when a person indulges their brain in too much activity with no time to rest and recover.
-The person thus starts having difficulty with normal tasks or responsibilities and views them as challenging to overcome.
+The person thus starts having difficulty with normal tasks or responsibilities and views them as challenges to overcome.

 It’s also known as mental fatigue, brain fog, and burnout.
 It can affect anyone who has a demanding life or occupation and has various adverse effects on a person’s life.

 Some of the effects include worrying, overthinking, feeling irritated and stressed.
 The main culprits behind feeling mentally exhausted are prolonged stress or physical fatigue.

-This article provides the main symptoms of mental fatigue and some tips on how to overcome it.
+This article provides the main symptoms of mental fatigue and some tips on how to overcome them.

 Causes of Mental Exhaustion